 How do both work?

-When you browse a store, it looks the same as visiting that store on a browser, but Klarna detects the amount and creates a ghost card when you get to the checkout.
+When you browse a store, it looks the same as visiting that store on a browser, but Klarna detects the amount and creates a one-time ghost card when you get to the checkout.

 The ghost can only be used for that transaction.
-You also have the option to fill in the total amount if the Klarna app does not recognise the card amount.
+You also have the option to fill in the total amount if the Klarna app does not recognize the card amount.
 Before paying the amount, you have the chance to see the payout plan.

 What makes Klarna different from PayPal is the support of stores.
 Unlike PayPal, you can go to any store that supports credit cards and pay with your Klarna account.

-PayPal is a solid platform to pay for goods over the internet.
-Its wide availability and strict rules make it an on the go payment method for millions of users worldwide.
+PayPal is a solid platform for paying for goods over the internet.
+Its wide availability and strict rules make it an on-the-go payment method for millions of users worldwide.
 Other than shopping, you can send money to another PayPal account.

 To pay with PayPal, you can select the PayPal option on the checkout page.
 PayPal offers to pay with your PayPal balance or the credit/debit card linked to your PayPal account.

 The next section of Klarna vs. PayPal is the sign-up process.
 You can sign up either by going to the website or through the app.

 Klarna offers an easy way to sign up.
 You can provide your email and phone number with other necessary options for the initial account setup.
 After the initial setup, you can browse the app and check its features.

 Before making the first purchase, the app requires adding a card or a bank account to verify your payout method.